devilschile2/retro-scripts/README.md

 This is a simple installation script for mister, that simplifies the installation and configuration of the different scripts.

-An internet connection is the only requirement, even though a very simple wifi configuration process is included.
+An internet connection is the only requirement.

-It installes the following functionalities, and :
+The following functionalities are available.
+    * Perform initial mister update
+    * Install Update_all script
+    * Configure timezone
+    * Cifs script download
+    * Audio normalization scripts
+    * BGM configuration
+    * Download PSX Mempacks

 ## Installation